-Our nervous system (even if we are not highly sensitive, gifted or otherwise not neurotypical) is equipped to consistently scan our environments for threats.
+Our nervous system is equipped to consistently scan our environments for threats.
 This used to be beneficial for us in the Savannah.
 The problem with modern day living is, that we are consistently being alerted to the proverbial Tiger in the bush, through every notification, every time our phone rings at work, ads, a demanding job, family life and so on.

 This creates a series of mini fight-flight-or freeze responses, which is barely noticeable but adds to a sense of overwhelm and anxiety and leaves us in a reactive state.
 Add to this, life is innately challenging.
 We have to not only deal with "small" threats but also bigger things and events that happen globally, to us personally, or those close to us.